Add-on signing in Firefox

 While Firefox currently has a blocklist system, it is increasingly difficult to track and block the growing number of malicious add-ons.
-The new add-on signing process requires developers to follow Mozilla Developer guidelines.
+The add-on signing process requires developers to follow Mozilla Developer guidelines.
 Add-on signing in Firefox helps protect against browser hijackers and other malware by making it harder for them to be installed.
-Firefox will warn you about third-party add-ons that are not digitally signed by Mozilla.
-For now you can still install the unverified add-on at your own risk.

 What types of add-ons need to be signed?

 Extensions (add-ons that add features to Firefox) will need to be signed.
 Themes, language packs and plugins do not need to be signed.